Yann39/self-hosted/README.md

    sudo mount -t cifs -o username=my_windows_user "//DESKTOP-ABCDEF/N100 backup" /mnt/windows
    ```

-   > [!NOTE]
-   > You can create a file to hold the credentials for authentication (so you can protect the credentials file by setting the appropriate permissions),
-   > then use the `-o credentials` option of the `mount` command

    Explanation:
     - `-t cifs`: Specifies that you’re using the **CIFS** protocol
     - `//DESKTOP-ABCDEF/N100 backup`: The network path to the Windows share
     - `/mnt/windows`: The mount point on the server

+   > [!NOTE]
+   > You can create a file to hold the credentials for authentication, instead of specifying it in the command line
+   > (so you can protect the credentials file by setting the appropriate permissions),
+   > this can be done by using the `-o credentials` option of the `mount` command

 3. Finally, use `rsync` to synchronize the files to the mount point :